Dayton Mall: History

 On October 25, 2017, it was announced that the freestanding Sears Auto Center would be converted to an Outback Steakhouse and another unnamed tenant.

 In December 2017, the mall gained Internet fame in a prank by Dan the Meme Man in which a teenager sleds down an escalator while a man posing as a security guard threatens to call police if he goes down, leading to a dramatic chase after he follows through.
 The viral video popularized the phrases "Sled gang" and "Eat ass, smoke grass, and sled fast".

 On June 2, 2018, Macy's opened its off-price store concept, a 12,900 sqft Macy's Backstage outlet, within its mall location.

 On June 20, 2018, it was announced that a Ross Dress for Less would open in the former H. H. Gregg location; it opened on October 12, 2019.

 On July 26, 2018, it was announced that The RoomPlace would open a home furniture store in the mall.
 Sources initially disagreed as to the details.
 Trade magazine Furniture Today claimed that a 51,000 sqft store was scheduled to open around late summer 2019.
-Trade magazine Shopping Centers Today claimed that the RoomPlace would move into an empty anchor store, however, a press release from mall owner Washington Prime Group stated that the store would be in newly-created inline space.
+Trade magazine Shopping Centers Today claimed that the RoomPlace would move into an empty anchor store, however, a press release from Columbus-based mall owner Washington Prime Group stated that the store would be in newly created inline space.
 In late November 2018, it was reported that Old Navy, with a Dayton Mall location, would open a store in the Austin Landing development, also in Miami Township.
 On January 30, 2019, the mall's Old Navy location closed and it was reported soon after that the RoomPlace would open in the former Old Navy space later in the year.
 The RoomPlace was still slated to join the mall as late as February 13, 2020.
 On February 25, 2020, it was announced that locally-based regional chain Morris Home Furniture would be opening instead in the space planned for The RoomPlace, with The RoomPlace confirming two days later that it had shelved its plans to enter the Dayton market.
 The Morris showroom was tentatively scheduled to open in spring 2020.

 Elder-Beerman closed on August 29, 2018, due to the bankruptcy of parent company The Bon-Ton.

 After an August 22, 2018 announcement that Sears would be closing as part of a plan to close 46 locations nationwide, the 175,083 sqft store closed on November 25, 2018.

-On November 27, 2019, it was announced that Washington Prime Group had purchased the former Elder-Beerman space for $3.6 million.
-The company plans to redevelop the site, which contains 15 acre and was valued at over $6.4 million as of 2019.
+On November 27, 2019, it was announced that Washington Prime Group had purchased the former Elder-Beerman space from Elder Ohio, a Delaware-registered trust, for $3.6 million.
+The company had plans to redevelop the site, which contains 15 acre and was valued at over $6.4 million as of 2019 (in contrast, the space was valued at $11.7 million in 1996).